Greek PM Tsipras sacks leftist party rebels in reshuffle

 Former Deputy Finance Minister Nadia Valavani, another bailout opponent who resigned earlier this week before the vote, was replaced by Tryfon Alexiadis, a leading member of Greece's tax experts' union.

-Christoforos Vernardakis, an academic, will become deputy defence minister, while Syriza lawmaker Olga Gerovasili was named government spokeswoman.
+Christoforos Vernardakis, an academic, will become deputy defense minister, while Syriza lawmaker Olga Gerovasili was named government spokeswoman.

 The new ministers are expected to be sworn in on Saturday.